ELLIOTTCABLE/ocameel/README.markdown

 A Bajillion Toy Schemes
 =======================
-At [StrangeLoop][] (well, really, [PWLconf][]) 2017, [James Long][] [introduced][talk] me to Abdulaziz Ghuloum's [An Incremental Approach to Compiler Construction][paper], an academic- whitepaper-formatted compiler-writing tutorial.
+At [StrangeLoop][] (well, really, [PWLconf][]) 2017, [James Long][] [introduced][talk] me to Abdulaziz Ghuloum's [An Incremental Approach to Compiler Construction][paper], an academic-whitepaper-formatted compiler-writing tutorial.

 At the same time, I was refreshing my ML knowledge, picking up OCaml — and I thought it'd be fun, perhaps, to take a stab at following the IACC, but in ML instead of Scheme.